-Carbon monoxide attaches to red blood cells, robbing oxygen from your body it has to have to live.
-It blends with these cells nearly 200 times more effortlessly than oxygen, leading to a condition known as carboxyhemoglobin saturation.
+Carbon monoxide attaches to red blood cells, robbing oxygen from your body it requires to thrive.
+It blends with these cells nearly 200 times more effortlessly than oxygen, resulting in a condition known as carboxyhemoglobin saturation.

 Carbon monoxide, instead of oxygen, then gets brought to the vital organs by the bloodstream.
-To put it simply, carbon monoxide deprives your body of oxygen.
-Organs have to have oxygen; when they lack it, they begin to suffocate.
+In short, carbon monoxide deprives your body of oxygen.
+Organs have to have oxygen; when they don’t have it, they begin to suffocate.

-Your body needs a long time to eradicate carbon monoxide; however, it can be taken in much more rapidly.
+Your body needs a long time to eradicate carbon monoxide; however, it can be drawn in much more quickly.